-Individuals with neglected hearing loss are twice as likely to suffer from depression.
-Nearly 27% more individuals with neglected hearing loss reported “often feeling sad” in contrast to those who used a hearing aid.
+Depression is twice as likely in people who have untreated hearing loss.
+About 27% more people with untreated hearing loss reported “frequently feeling sad” compared to people who used a hearing aid.

-There’s an even sadder statistic you should know about, though you won’t really like it.
+There’s an even sadder statistic you should know about, though you won’t like it very much.
 Keep that hearing aid turned on!

-Our beliefs about hearing loss will be completely changed by this study
+Our ideas about hearing loss will be totally altered by this study

-Age-related hearing loss has been regarded as a harmless condition for centuries.
-It was widely believed that compensation would come from all of the other senses.
-The person would simply get by and go on to live the rest of their days healthily, safely, and happily.
-Hearing loss wasn’t believed to have any health affects besides the hearing impairment.
+For centuries, age-related hearing loss has been regarded as a “harmless” condition.
+It was believed that the other senses would merely compensate.
+People would simply go on with their lives trying to live safely, healthily, and happily.
+Hearing loss was not believed to have any health affects besides the hearing impairment.

 Now we know better.
-This study illustrates just one of the larger effects that hearing loss has on a person’s general health.
+This study presents just one of the greater effects that hearing loss has on a person’s general health.

-This substantial and well-structured study forces us to rethink hearing loss as a society.
+This important and well-structured study forces us to rethink hearing loss as a society.

 - Isolation